Comic Book: GI Joe A Real American Hero Marvel

 - Drunk Driver: Snake-Eyes' family was killed by one on their way to pick him up from the airport after he returned from Vietnam.
 The drunk driver's brother later became Cobra Commander and the driver's death started his decent into villainy.

-- In another issue, both Billy and Candy hitched a ride with the same drunk driver.
-He then crashes into a train crossing while trying to avoid a collision with the Soft Master.
-Scrap Iron blows up the car for good measure.
+- In another issue, both Billy and Candy hitched a ride in the same car, where the driver had a Thermos of "special" coffee (which Candy discovered was mostly brandy).
+He then crashes into a train crossing while trying to avoid a collision with the Soft Master (who was running from Cobra in a stolen Springfield police car).
+While the train is still crossing, Scrap-Iron (who'd been pursuing the Soft Master with Firefly) climbs up a pole, shoots the Soft Master with one of his rockets, and after asking Firefly about the crashed car, blows it up for good measure.
 Later, it's revealed that Candy and the drunk driver burned to death while Billy survived but lost an eye and a leg.

 - Elaborate Underground Base: Several of Cobra's bases; G.I.
 Joe's "Pit".